Division 7A Loan Deed

 Q: I distribute money to my bucket company.
 This is so that we pay the lower corporate tax rate.

-However, how is the discretionary trust ever able to pay the loan back if every year, all income (including capital gain) must be distributed?
+However, how will the discretionary trust ever be able to repay the loan if all income (including capital gain) must be distributed every year?

-How can I possibly pay back the money if I am only distributing it to a bucket company?
-If I was distributing also to human beneficiaries, then I would get them to sign Deeds of Debt Forgiveness.
+How can I pay back the money if I only distribute it to a bucket company?
+If I were distributing also to human beneficiaries, I would get them to sign Deeds of Debt Forgiveness.
 This would free up cash.

 A: The terror of Division 7A was introduced in 1997.
 Since then, my own Family Trust has never been distributed to our bucket company.
 It is too complex.
 I would rather pay the tax.

 Your question reflects the complexity.
-Firstly, you do need to distribute the trust income and realized capital gains.
-Otherwise, the trustee of the Family Trust ends up paying tax at the human highest marginal tax rate.
-This highest marginal rate is 45%.
-Div 7A is designed to stop you from permanently taking advantage of the lower constant company tax rate.
+First, you need to distribute the trust income and realised capital gains.
+Otherwise, the trustee of the Family Trust pays tax at the highest human marginal tax rate.
+Div 7A is designed to prevent you from permanently taking advantage of the lower constant company tax rate.

-(Obviously, you only pay capital gains if you dispose of an asset.
-If your family trust has shares in BHP and they triple in price, but you don’t sell them, then you don’t pay capital gains.
-It is only when you sell or dispose of the BHP shares that you then pay CGT.)
+(You only pay capital gains if you dispose of an asset.
+If your family trust has shares in BHP and they triple in price, but you do not sell them, then you do not pay capital gains.
+Only when you sell or dispose of the BHP shares do you trigger the CGT liability.)

-With a Div 7A Loan, you pay back 1/7th of the debt plus the statutory interest rate.
-This is each financial year.
+With a Div 7A Loan, you pay back one-seventh of the debt plus the statutory interest rate each financial year.

-You make mention that if you are distributing to human beneficiaries then they can just forgive the debt.
+You mention that if you are distributing to human beneficiaries, they can just forgive the debt.
 I agree.
 But I do not see how that frees up any ready cash.
 You were not going to hand over any cash to them anyway!

 Sub-trust vs Division 7A Loan Agreement